UW Health recently identified and investigated a security incident regarding select patients’ information.Learn more

 Surgeries we offer include:

 Involves disconnecting one hemisphere of the brain from the rest of the organ.
 It’s reserved for those with severe epilepsy whose seizures come from one side of the brain.
+The healthy side of the brain takes over the functions of the removed one, offering a potential reduction or elimination of seizures.

 This treatment involves implanting a device somewhat like a pacemaker under your skin.
 It stimulates the nerve that helps your brain communicate with your major organs.
 This may help reduce the number of seizures you have.